woodser/moneypacket.org/README.md

 # moneypacket.org
-Open Source Client-Side Standalone Bitcoin File Generator

-Send and receive bitcoins over email, dropbox, USB, etc.

-moneypacket.org lets you store bitcoins into files, “money packets”, on your local computer.
-These files contain "real bitcoins" and can be shared using conventional technologies or simply backed-up for safekeeping.
-Money packets can be redeemed to an address of your choosing or to a new money packet, meaning recipients don’t need a bitcoin wallet to receive funds.
-Open source, client-side, and no trusted third parties holding funds for you.

-“Send bitcoins to Grandma over email.”
+Digital envelopes for bitcoin, no trusted third parties.

+A money packet is a file which contains bitcoins, like a digital envelope containing money.

+Money packets can be shared over email or Dropbox or simply backed up, just like any other file.

+This site lets you to create money packets and access their funds.

+- Recipients don't need a bitcoin wallet to receive funds.
+- This service is free, open source, and 100% client-side.
+- No accounts or trusted third parties are involved.
+- All funds are password-protected.